wolderado/TinyApocalypseGame/README.md

 A tiny FPS zombie apocalypse game in 200kb.
 The game is made for 4MBJam.
 With UPX compressor, exe size could be reduced to 176KB.

 I'm newbie in C so don't judge too harshly :D I learned the language as I was making this project.
-So there are lots of repeated code and badly written codes.
+Making games without OOP is kinda hard.
+So there are lots of repeated stuff and badly written codes.
 But it works.
 Hurray I guess :D

 ## Features: